courtiol/excess_mortality_COVID19/README.md

 ### Open questions

 - Does it make sense to correct for the baseline mortality in each countries (current approach) versus to a common baseline?
 To some degree _Yes_, as it reflect the overall health situation in a country... but only to some degree.

+### Help & feedbacks wanted!

+If you find that this project interesting an idea worth pursuing, please let me know by liking, RT or messaging on Twitter (@alexcourtiol).
+Developing is always more fun when it becomes a collaborative work.
+So please also email me (or leave an issue) if you want to get involved!